godaai/scale-py/ch-intro/performance-metrics.md

 where $t_s$ is the execution time of the serial program and $t_p$ is the execution time of the parallel program.

-Based on the speedup ratio metric, there is another measure called efficiency (E):
+Based on the speedup ratio metric, there is another measure called Efficiency (E):

 $$
 E = \frac{SR}{N} = \frac{t_s}{N \cdot {t_p}}